The Natural Vegetation of India can be divided into these 6 groups which are:

 These forests have area notified under the provisions of FRA and all activities here are permitted unless prohibited.

-Local people are allowed to collect fuelwood, timber & to graze their animals without causing serious damage to the forests.
+Local people are allowed to collect fuelwood, timber and to graze their animals without causing serious damage to the forests.

 These forests have no restriction on cutting trees or cattle grazing.
 Around 18 % of the total forest area comes under this category.